hazardgoat/ddmd/README.md

 # ddmd (discord dm deleter)
 ddmd.py is a Python program for mass deleting Discord DM history.

 It creates a macro and runs it a User determined number of times.
-It has a User enabled mode for overwriting messages with the character "x" prior to deletion, as well as a user enabled mode for entering custom screen coordinates.
+It has a User enabled mode for overwriting messages with the character "x" prior to deletion, as well as a User enabled mode for entering custom screen coordinates.

-You will need to install the PyAutoGUI library, which can be found here: https://pyautogui.readthedocs.io/en/latest/install.html
+Users will need to install the PyAutoGUI library, which can be found here: https://pyautogui.readthedocs.io/en/latest/install.html

 Operation:
 Open ddmd.py in the command line and follow the on-screen instructions.